Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Varstore_5/README.md

+The source code for this lesson is provided in the 'HIIFormCallbackDebug' driver which is based on our standard `varstore` HII driver.

-In all our experments the driver `Callback()` function was never called.
+In all our earlier experiments with the `EFI_HII_CONFIG_ACCESS_PROTOCOL` functions the driver `Callback()` function was never called.

 This has happend because none of the driver form elements had `EFI_IFR_FLAG_CALLBACK` flag set.